ilovemilk/semver-git-plugin/README.md

 }
 ```

-Given the above configuration, the annotated tags for the "foo" module must all begin with "foo-"; e.g., "foo-3.2.6",
+Given the above configuration, the tags for the "foo" module must all begin with "foo-"; e.g., "foo-3.2.6",
 etc...
 Note that besides the prefix, the rules for the tag names must still follow all the same semver rules as
 apply in any other case.